ianphil/ContainerCamp/labfour/deploy-docker-swarm.md

     docker service inspect --pretty my_web

-Check that your website is accessible via the external IP address of one of the deployed nodes.
-We need to get the IP address of the load balancer deployed in front of the agent group:
-1. First, go back to the azure portal,  go back to the resource group, and find the load balancer that has a name like _swarmm-agend-lb-13957614_, and click on it.
-2. On the screen that is displayed, you will see the public IP address listed.
-Make note of this.

-From your browser on your laptop, browse to http://[ip address of agent lb].
+From your browser on your laptop, browse to http://[AGENTFQDN].
 You should see the nginx welcome screen.

 ## Graphically inspect the cluster

 Let's use the Docker Visualizer to visually inspect our cluster.
-1. From the ssh session connected to the master, run: `docker node ls` and make note of the node name of the master
-2. Run the following:  `docker node update --availability active [node name of the master]`
-3. Run the following command to load Docker Visualizer:
+Run the following command to load Docker Visualizer:
 ```
 docker service create \
   --name=viz \